Lower Facelift or Jowl Lift

 There will be small scars near the hairline.
 These scars are usually well-hidden in the natural skin folds.

 A lower face lift cost varies depending on whether it is performed in conjunction with other procedures and whether a hospital stay is required.
 Following the consultation, our team provides a full estimate for the surgery.
 If you schedule more than one procedure, the initial cost will be higher, but the overall savings are more significant because you will be going into hospital only once.
-The price for a lower lift or jowl lift is £7,600 and includes:
+The price for a lower lift or jowl lift is from £9,500.
+It depends on the complexity of the surgery and includes:

 • The surgical fee